anjali-yadav17/SCT_SD_02/README.md

 ## 🌐 About the Project

 The Number Guessing Game challenges users to guess a randomly generated number between 1 and 100.
-The app provides **real-time feedback**, an elegant user interface, and a **“Play Again”** feature for replayability - all packed into a responsive browser experience.
+This project provides **real-time feedback**, an elegant user interface, and a **“Play Again”** feature for replayability - all packed into a responsive browser experience.

 ---